Updated December 2021

 Separate the nuts with a spatula as the cool so they don’t clump together!

 I hope that you’re able to bring a little market cheer to your holiday season and maybe you’ll find a new tradition!
-Fingers-crossed that we’ll be able to visit a market in person next year but until then you can find me drinking Gluhwein by my own twinkle lights.
+I’m staying close to home again this holiday season, you can find me drinking Gluhwein by my own twinkle lights.